 I raked out the wood that was already in flames with a shovel I had been using to tend the fire with and kicked them towards the fire pit.
 More wood in the stack was starting to smolder.
 I needed water.
 Around back of the cabin were sun-cracked, plastic water bottles.
 Green rain water had collected in some of them.
 I ran and got a couple.
 Despite this small piece of luck Dan and I were scared.
 It looked bad.
 A surreal sense of awfulness overwhelmed my thinking.
 The horrible reality of the fire’s seriousness and that it was so obviously out of control made it very unreal.
 There was a unnatural, dream-like quality to the whole scene as we desperately struggled with containing the little fires that were still popping up around us.
 I was out of breath by this point and my limbs ached from stomping flames and swatting at it with the shovel.

 A lot of events were occurring at the same time.
-The main fire was lofting glowing ash in it’s updraft.
+The main fire was lofting glowing ash in its updraft.
 Some of that was landing on the roof of the cabin.
-The bases of trees closest to the fire was starting to char.
+The bases of trees closest to the fire were starting to char.
 The bullets had stopped exploding but I hardly noticed.
 The piles of trash that were once a safe distance from the fire were now igniting.
-One such pile had the foam bed mattress which simply disappeared in flame.
+The foam bed mattress on one such pile simply disappeared in flame.

 After a five second discussion Dan and I decided to call the fire department.
 He did so as I ran back for more water bottles.
 It is at this point in the narrative that my recollection becomes unsure.
 The sense of imminent danger that not only was our lives and The Land was at risk but that the entire forest was about to go up in flames had an effect on my sense of perception.
 Our trash disposal stunt had put thousands of acres and homes in serious peril.
 The inescapable fact that lives could be lost because of my actions was something I could feel as a physical presence around me.

 Dan being a local, knew the chief and I was grateful for that as this seemed to cut us some slack.
 We still had to offer up something of an explanation.
-Being in a mild state of shock although ecstatic with relief that the only casualty was our dignity, I described, with as little detail as I felt was permitted, the recent events.
+Being in a mild state of shock and ecstatic with relief that the only casualty was our dignity, I described, with as little detail as I felt was permitted, the recent events.
 The chief’s eyebrows rose a little at the part concerning bullets and he felt obliged to comment that “grown men ought to know better”.
 I agreed and changed the topic by asking if there was any sort of fund that I could make a contribution to?
-It turned out there was and I was immediately pressing $80 into the chief’s hand.
+It turned out there was and I was immediately pressing the $80 I had in my wallet into the chief’s hand.

 Dan walked the chief back to the road.
 I stayed, staring at the smoldering fire pit.
 It still smoked, even after the firefighters had soaked it.
 I pissed into it for good measure.
 I tried to make sense of what had happened.
 Had Mike played a practical joke on me from the beyond?
 He owed me one for the time I set off fire crackers by his feet while we crossed a wooden bridge in Wyoming.
 Even without taking the Wyoming event into account I felt us even.
 There was little doubt that he had watched over me here, when the flames were at their highest.